The Multidisciplinary Team (MDT): A UK Doctor's Guide for Medical School Applicants

 Key Takeaway: MDTs improve outcomes for patients, enhance job satisfaction for staff, and create a more efficient and safer healthcare system.

-What are the Challenges of Working in an MDT?
+What are the challenges of working in an MDT?

 Despite its benefits, MDT working can be challenging.
 Acknowledging this in an interview shows a mature and realistic understanding.
 Common issues include communication barriers, conflicting professional opinions, severe time constraints for meetings, and potential power hierarchies.